by Win Robinson

 Let's look at franchisor income streams a little more closely.
 There are six recognised ways a franchisor can gain an income stream.
 These are:

 - From a straight royalty payment.
-This might be a percentage of turnover, a flat fee or..(third way?)
+This might be a percentage of turnover, a flat fee, or a percentage of profit (although this last is very rare and requires excellent systems).

 - From a mark-up or margin on products provided.
 Where the franchisor is manufacturing, importing or wholesaling product, a mark-up may reasonably be charged.
 However, the franchisor has to be careful that adding such a mark-up does not make the product more expensive to franchisees than product of the same quality available elsewhere.